JasonYuan869/AutoWaifuClaimer/README.md

 Run the bot.
 You must be focused on the Discord window in the specific waifu-rolling channel.

 ## Limitations
-* Must be focused on the Discord window
+* Must be focused on the Discord window, so it's not a background process
 * Cannot react to kakera
   * This is because Mudae uses a custom kakera emoji that cannot be entered from the keyboard

+## License
+Licensed under GNU General Public License v3.0.
+See [LICENCE](./LICENSE).